-- 1. the research is sponsored by Columbia. - 2. the research is conducted by or under the direction of any employee or agent (faculty/student/staff) of Columbia, in connection with his or her institutional responsibilities; - 3. the research is conducted by or under the direction of any employee (i.e., faculty or staff), student, or agent (e.g., visiting scientist/scholar, contractor, business associate) of this institution using any property or facility of Columbia; or - 4. the research involves the use of Columbia's nonpublic information, e.g., to identify or contact human research subjects or prospective subjects, for data review or analysis.
+- 1. the research is sponsored by Columbia; - 2. the research is conducted by or under the direction of any employee or agent (faculty/student/staff) of Columbia, in connection with his or her institutional responsibilities; - 3. the research is conducted by or under the direction of any employee (i.e., faculty or staff), student, or agent (e.g., visiting research scientist/scholar appointed as an officer of research or instruction, contractor, business associate) of this institution using any property or facility of Columbia; or - 4. the research involves the use of Columbia's nonpublic information, e.g., to identify or contact human research subjects or prospective subjects, for data review or analysis.